iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.8/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.soc.mycolorado 2 reviews"/>
 </p>

+> Clunky.
+Took multiple attempts to log in only for the app to fail multiple times.
+Could not find my recorda and told me to email.
+What's the point of an app that can't submit a request to the administrator within it.<br> :date: __2021-07-22 19:53:02__

 > App won't accept username, and will not let me log in, even though username fits their parameters.
 Cannot rate the rest of the app, since it will not let me create an account.<br> :date: __2021-07-17 16:47:36__

 > Log in tedious and time consuming waiting for confirmation codes in messages that don't auto enter.<br> :date: __2021-07-16 23:13:33__